 Trees.
 Who knew?
 We founded Vermont Woods Studios 10 years ago on a mission of forest conservation.
 Now we’re learning even more about the magic of trees: they’re the key to improved memory, health, wealth & happiness!
 Take a leaf out of these new scientific studies that make it official:

 We’ve been talking forever about how trees provide food, shelter & housing.
 And how they combat pollution & global warming.
 And how they provide some of the world’s most effective cancer medications.
-So today, on Vermont’s Arbor Day I thought it might be fitting to bring a few newly discovered advantages of trees to light.
+So today, I thought it might be fitting to bring a few newly discovered advantages of trees to light.

-From all the tree huggers at Vermont Woods Studios, Happy Arbor Day.
-Here’s to your memory, health, wealth & happiness!
+From all the tree huggers at Vermont Woods Studios– Here’s to your memory, health, wealth & happiness!